oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 2. Click on **Domain Partition -> Administration -> Resource Groups**.
 3. Click on Resource Group **app4RG**.
 4. Click on **Deployments** tab, and then click on **Deployment -> Deploy**.
-5. Select **ìArchive or exploded directory is on the server where Enterprise Manager is runningî** then click on **Browse**.
+5. Select **‚ÄúArchive or exploded directory is on the server where Enterprise Manager is running‚Äù** then click on **Browse**.
 Select the file **ScrabbleStage.war** from /u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab6/ location then click on OK.
 6. Click on **Next** then click on **Deploy**.
 Click on **Close**.
 7. Go to Firefox and type the URL [http://localhost:8080/dp4/ScrabbleStage/Scrabble.jsp]( http://localhost:8080/dp4/ScrabbleStage/Scrabble.jsp).
 ## Migration Resource Group from one Cluster to other Cluster
 Now we are going to migrate Resource Group app4RG from app-cluster to another cluster.
 As the application deployed in app4RG are front ended by OTD, when you migrate your resource group on other cluster.
 WebLogic automatically detect the server setting and you can access the application continuously without doing any manual configuration.
-∑	When you click on **migrate** the following actions performs:
+¬∑	When you click on **migrate** the following actions performs:
-∑	Migrate API is called
+¬∑	Migrate API is called
-∑	Resource Group starts on new hosts
+¬∑	Resource Group starts on new hosts
-∑	Sessions are replicated to new hosts.
+¬∑	Sessions are replicated to new hosts.
-∑	New origin server pool added to the OTD Configuration o	Old pool used for sticky request to old pool only o	New pool used for all new requests.
+¬∑	New origin server pool added to the OTD Configuration o	Old pool used for sticky request to old pool only o	New pool used for all new requests.
-∑	Graceful shutdown called on resource group on original hosts.
+¬∑	Graceful shutdown called on resource group on original hosts.
-∑	Virtual target configuration updated with new cluster only.
+¬∑	Virtual target configuration updated with new cluster only.
 So using the same URL, you can access the application.
 1. Go back to Fusion middleware control console [http://localhost:7001/em](http://localhost:7001/em)
 2. Create a new Cluster.